 Iris Hill was established by Dr. Norlan Henderson in the early 1990s.
 A retired botany professor from the University of Missouri at Kansas City, Dr. Henderson helped plant the gentle slope with meandering ribbons of flowers.

 The collection includes more than 500 varieties named as winners of the American Iris Society's Award of Merit.
 In 2009, the collection was featured at a national meeting of the American Iris Society.

-Today members of the local AIS chapter volunteer their time to care for this exceptional collection and typically staff an information booth on Iris Hill during peak bloom.
-With 2013's later spring, we anticipate peak bloom will arrive around Memorial Day weekend (May 25-27).
-Check back for updates.
+Today members of the local AIS chapter volunteer their time to care for this exceptional collection and will staff an information booth on Iris Hill during peak bloom.
+With 2013's later spring, peak bloom has arrived just in time for Memorial Day weekend (May 25-27).
+Enjoy!